New openings are important.

-Once you have made up your mind on what openings you wish to study and add to your repertoire, it is time to get some work done.
+Once you have made up your mind on what openings you wish to study and add to your repertoire, it is time to start working.

 The following check-list will turn useful for you:

-By now, after completing steps 1 and 2 your culture of your selected opening should have enriched enough.
+By now, after completing steps 1 and 2, the culture of your selected opening should have been enriched enough.
 Not just that, your general chess knowledge has become wider too.

 But your work is not yet done, time to move on to the “move by move” phase.

 - Practice: This is the final test.
 This is the part that gives you confidence and helps you memorize your moves.
-Your opening moves, your automatic moves, everything must be practiced in advance.
+Your opening moves, your automatic moves, you have to practice everything in advance.
 Going into a big game with a new opening and 0 practice is hardly a good idea; during the game, you will find out things that will make you wonder and you won’t have answers.
-This will not be fatal but the waste of time on the clock cannot be recovered.
+This will not be fatal but you cannot recover the waste of time on the clock.
 Try to practice your opening by playing training games with a coach/friend or online.

-With this, we finish this short guide to learn a new opening.
+With this, we finish this short guide to learning a new opening.
 We believe you really won’t need much more, to begin with.
-With time, experience and analysis of your own games, you will be able to introduce new ideas and thus create your own “theory”.
+With time, experience, and analysis of your own games, you will be able to introduce new ideas and thus create your own “theory”.